cisco/libsrtp/doc/intro.md

 \-\-enable-syslog         | use syslog for error reporting.
 \-\-disable-stdout        | diables stdout for error reporting.
 \-\-enable-console        | use `/dev/console` for error reporting
+\-\-enable-openssl        | use OpenSSL crypto primitives
+\-\-with-openssl-dir      | Specify location of OpenSSL installation
+\-\-enable-openssl-kdf use| OpenSSL SRTP KDF algorithm
 \-\-gdoi                  | use GDOI key management (disabled at present)

 By default, dynamic debugging is enabled and stdout is used for debugging.
 You can use the configure options to have the debugging output sent to syslog or the system console.
 Alternatively, you can define `ERR_REPORTING_FILE` in `include/conf.h` to be any other file that can be opened by libSRTP, and debug messages will be sent to it.